balaurian/fx_news_scraper/README.md

-A scraper for investing.com forex news, using nltk
+A scraper for investing.com forex news, using beautifulsoup and nltk.

 It also figures out which way (bull or bear) a pair would go, using tokenization and a bull/bear vocabulary.